MicrosoftDocs/SupportArticles-docs/support/visualstudio/not-sign-in-to-vs-javascript-disabled.md

 ## Status

-Microsoft has confirmed that this is a problem in the Microsoft products that are listed in the **Applies to** section.
+Microsoft has confirmed that this is a problem in the Microsoft products that are listed in the **Applies to** section below.

 ## References